azhacke/spotify-frontend-clone/README.md

-this is clone of spotify which is built using HTML CSS JS
+This is clone of spotify which is built using HTML and CSS